What are they?

 - Good team players let other people speak and have ideas too; if there’s a quiet person in your group, you could offer them an opportunity to share their thoughts, and check group consensus when you’re agreeing on an idea or decision.

 - Work simulations test how well you can do typical duties of the job.
-They will be different depending on the job: for example, you might be asked to analyse data if you’re applying for a role with data analysis, or role play a negotiation if you’re applying for a role where you’d need to negotiate.
-Consider what parts of the job description might form part of an exercise.
+They will be different depending on the job, for example, you might be asked to analyse data if you’re applying for a role with data analysis, or role play a negotiation if you’re applying for a role where you’d need to persuade people.

-- Read advance information as they might give you a clue about how you could prepare.
-For example, if they mention a business case study, you could read up on advice for business case studies.
+- Any information you get before the assessment centre might give you a clue about how you could prepare.
+For example, if invite email mentions a business case study, you could read up on advice for business case studies.

 - On the day make sure you read and understand the instructions, plan your time and act as if it was real (e.g. don’t ask to ‘stop’ a role play halfway through).

 - In-tray (also called e-tray) exercises simulate being at a busy desk with lots of information to manage.
-Usually the task is to decide what to do: judging what actions need to be taken, prioritising and then doing what is required.
-This might, for example, include writing some email responses, drafting documents or compiling or using a spreadsheet.
+Usually, the task is to decide what to do: judging what actions need to be taken, prioritising and then doing what is required.
+This might, for example, include writing some email responses, drafting documents, or compiling/using a spreadsheet.
 Come up with a rationale for what you’re going to do once you’ve assessed the situation (you might be asked about this afterwards).

 Presentations